Skip to content

 U-FIT is a family-centered program designed to support children and youth with special needs through physical activities in a fun, non-competitive environment.
 With the guidance of trained volunteers, participants will enhance motor skills, improve fitness, build self-esteem, and forge meaningful friendships.
 Friday night availability is required.

-Big Brothers Big Sisters of Utah
+Big Brothers Big Sisters

 One-to-one mentoring with children of various backgrounds and needs, aging from 6-18.
 All mentors are required to serve for at least one year to promote positive, long-lasting relationships.